rob-coaching/js-dates-fullstack-guide/README.md

 #### Filtering events on ONE day

-In case we just store the day of an event in the database and not the TIME, things are easy.
+In case we just store the DAY of an event in the database and not the TIME, things are easy.

 ```